 The marriages being well known, we see that the original stained-glass window dated from the XVth century.

 At the crossing of the transept, one must look up to discover two beautiful carved cornices above the arcades where the statuettes of the twelve apostles are enthroned.
 Six on the right and six on the left.

 From ground level, their identification is difficult because only three carry accessories.
 St. Peter will be recognized by his key and St. Andrew by his cross.
 Imberbe, Saint John wears a chalice.

-All this polychrome wooden frieze dates from the XVIIIth century and is probably the work of craftsmen of the french Royal Navy.
+This entire frieze in polychrome wood dates from the 18th century and is probably the work of french Royal Navy craftsmen.

 Imposing baroque altarpieces adorn the wings of the transept.